-The average Canadian household uses 75 liters of water a day for personal hygiene, dishes, laundry, and just general cleaning up.
-More than 15% of total household energy costs go to water heating.
-Depending on the business, water heating can be a crucial part of operation.
+The average Canadian household uses 75 liters of water a day for personal hygiene, dishes, laundry, and general cleaning.
+As a result, more than 15% of total household energy costs go to water heating.
+If you are a business, water heating can be a crucial part of operation.
 In food service and other commercial operations, proper water heat is an important health issue.

-Newer style on-demand water heaters are tankless.
+- Newer style on-demand tankless water heaters.
 Tankless water heaters are not usually recommended unless space is an issue.
 They are capable of heating city water instantly, by applying an intense amount of energy to it as it flows through the unit.
-They are more expensive to buy, but somewhat cheaper to operate, as they only heat water one time, unlike tank models which fire periodically to keep the water at temperature.
+They are more expensive to buy.
+But, they are somewhat cheaper to operate because they only heat water one time, unlike tank models which fire periodically to keep the water at temperature.